oakcms/oakcms/README.md

 ------------
 OakCMS is installed through Composer.

-With Composer installed, you can install OakCMS by running:
+1) With Composer installed, you can install OakCMS by running:
 `composer create-project --prefer-dist oakcms/oakcms=dev-master oakcms`

-Import dump "oakcms.sql" for your db end configure .env config file
+2) Import dump "oakcms.sql" for your db.

+3) Rename .env-dist to .env and configure this file

 REQUIREMENTS
 ------------